ebprado/MH-with-scalable-subsampling/README.md

 (2024)](https://arxiv.org/pdf/2407.19602).
 The package is designed to facilitate reproducibility.

 ## Installation
 To install PyMHSS, use `pip` or `python3 -m pip`:

 * Option 1: `pip install -i PyMHSS`
 * Option 2: `python3 -m pip install -i PyMHSS`

 ## Repository folder structure

+The repository is organised into three main folders:

+* **Simulation Experiments**: Contains scripts for reproducing figures and tables from both the main paper and supplementary material.
+* **Real-world Applications**: Houses datasets and scripts to reproduce results presented in the paper.
+* **`PyMHSS`**: A Python package that enables running all results mentioned in the paper.

 ## Simulation experiments